WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 ![Screenshot of Device Manager Ports section expanded showing the Meadow as USB Serial Device on port COM5.](./ports.png)

-Once you’ve identified the port name, run the following command in your console replacing [PORT] with the serial port name:
+Once you've identified the port name, run the following command in your console replacing [PORT] with the serial port name:

 ```
 meadow flash os -s [PORT]